Are you looking for ways to save on energy in your home?

 1. Be wary of switching energy providers

-While this would normally be pretty high on our list of actions to take, at the time of writing, we wouldn’t recommend changing energy providers due to the current instability of gas prices in the UK.
+Normally, this would be pretty high on our list of actions to take.
+At the time of writing, however, we wouldn't recommend changing energy providers due to the current instability of gas prices in the UK.
 If you are considering changing your current supplier, exercise caution.

 Energy prices have been rising at record speed over the past year, so moving from your current supplier is likely to be a financial risk.
 Rather than saving on gas and electricity bills, you may actually end up paying more each month.